A geometric model for the module category of a skew-gentle algebra: Skew-gentle algebras and their geometric realization

-\begin{definition} A \emph{partial triangulation} $\TT$ of $\surf$ is a collection of curves in $\cs$ such that they do not intersect themselves or each other in $S\setminus(\MM\cup \PP)$.
-A partial triangulation $\TT$ is called \emph{admissible} if each puncture in $\PP$ is lonely in a monogon of $\TT$ without any curve in $\TT$ having it as an endpoint, see Figure~\ref{fig:self-fold}.
+\begin{definition} A \emph{partial triangulation} $\TT$ of $\surf$ is a collection of curves such that they do not intersect themselves or each other in $S\setminus(\MM\cup \PP)$.
+An \emph{admissible partial triangulation} $\TT$ is a partial triangulation where each puncture lies in the interior of a monogon of $\TT$ such as in Figure~\ref{fig:self-fold}.
+Note in particular that in an admissible partial triangulation, the endpoints of each curve lie in $\MM$.

 \end{definition}